 Who “goes first”?

 It is usually a slight but measurable tactical advantage to have your adversary question the evaluator first.
-If you are the petitioner or plaintiff you will usually be expected to go first, however if the expert’s testimony is taken out of turn without your consent, you have an argument that the adversary should go first, especially if your adversary put the expert witness on his witness list (and you did not).
+If you are the petitioner or plaintiff you will usually be expected to go first, however if the expert’s testimony is taken out of turn without your consent, you have an argument that the adversary should go first, if your adversary put the expert witness on his witness list (and you did not).

 General and specific recommendations for cross examination of evaluator